francois-poirier/spring-boot-3-observability/README.md

 - run `docker compose -f grafana/docker-compose.yml up -d` to start grafana in the background
 - run the services with `docker compose up --build`
 - run test-apis.sh script `test-apis.sh`
-- open `http://localhost:3000/explore` in you browser while watching for the logs of the api-service.
+- open `http://localhost:3000/explore` in you browser while watching for the logs of the post-service.
 - Notice the trace ids in the logs, second value into brackets.
 In grafana, go to the Explore View, select Tempo in the top left drop-down menu, and enter a Trace ID to see its content.

 The above HTTP call goes to the `post-service`, which will call the `comment-service` for additional information.
 This will create a trace across both services, as should be evident in the logs with the same trace id.